contrastsecurity/developer.contrastsecurity.com/docs/getting-started/tutorial-dotnet/index.md

 ---
+title: How It Works for .NET and .NET Core
 sidebar_position: 1
 ---

-# How it works for .NET and .NET Core

 Contrast provides a service that analyzes .NET and .NET Core applications on Windows and Linux.